Jschles1/Jschles1.github.io/_posts/2017-08-19-trainer_client_tracker_implementing_a_jquery_front_end.markdown

 To fulfill the fourth requirement of this project, I added new model, `Note`, which `belongs_to` a `Client`.
 A `Client` `has_many` `Notes`.
 Say your new client preivously had surgery for a shoulder injury that you need to take into account when you end up making a training program for that client.
 On the a client's show page, you can make a note for that client and render it immediately onto the page.

-On a client's show page, you also can now click either the "Next" or "Previous" buttons to sift through all your clients, with the next/previous client being requested and rendered to the page via jQuery.
+On a client's show page, you also can now click either the "Next" or "Previous" buttons to sift through all your clients, with the next/previous client being requested and rendered to the page via jQuery & AJAX.
 When I was implementing this feature, I ended up running into an interesting problem.
 When we implemented a similar feature in our labs, clicking the "Next" button would simply request the resource with an `id` attribute 1 greater than the one currently on the page.
 Say there are 5 unique resources with their own `id`.
 If we deleted the resource with the `id` of `3`, the app would break if we clicked "Next" while viewing the show resource with the `id` of `2` (since `3` no longer exists).

 Here's what I implemented to fix this problem: